Duet3D/wiki-content/User_manual/Machine_configuration/robot_4_axis_palletized.md

 If an endpoint is assembled vertical to the horizontal plate at the end, the Z axis (hotend, drill) stays vertical.
 However, the Z axis rotation angle changes when position changes with respect to the coordinate system.
 This may be a disadvantage.
 The option is to install a 4th actuator at the plate.

 Another variant is to install the workpiece on the robot and have hotend or spindle stationary.
+An example configuration will be provided => tbd

 # Role of the 4th actuator